openxla/stablehlo/docs/spec_draft.md

 results = internal_state
 ```

-The behaviour of an infinite loop is undefined.
+The behaviour of an infinite loop is implementation-defined.

 ### Inputs